peekxc/peekxc.github.io/content/bio.md

 I also completed 2 years of graduate coursework in [Computational Mathematics, Science, and Engineering Department](https://cmse.msu.edu/) (CMSE) at Michigan State University, prior to transferring to NEU.  -->

-My research has been supported by DARPA, NSF, NASA, the Center for Survelliance Research, and a [Ginther Fellowship](https://givingto.msu.edu/stories/500k-endowment-creates-first-grad-fellowship-in-cmse), among others.
+My research has been supported by the [NSF](https://www.nsf.gov/), [NASA](https://www.nasa.gov/), [DARPA](https://www.darpa.mil/), the [Center for Survelliance Research](https://www.wright.edu/center-for-surveillance-research/our-members), and a [Ginther Fellowship](https://givingto.msu.edu/stories/500k-endowment-creates-first-grad-fellowship-in-cmse), among others.

 <!-- I enjoy learning about open-ended areas of learning theory and data analysis, including topics such as unsupervised learning, clustering, dimensionality reduction, estimation theory, and so on.
 I'm also a [modern C++](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#abstract) enthusiast, and believer in [functional programming](https://en.wikipedia.org/wiki/Functional_programming), and a fervent supporter of open source software.  -->